Slides and audio are now available. To view them, log in to your Academy member account.

 ABOUT THIS WEBINAR

 Historical information generally is insufficient for predictions related to future catastrophes.
 As a result, catastrophe modeling—which is more accurate, stable, and flexible—has been developed, becoming an important element in actuarial practice.
 This webinar that explored catastrophe modeling, answering questions such as:

 - How and when does an actuary use catastrophe models?

 - Who produces these models and who runs them?
 What do regulators say about catastrophe models?

 - What are the relevant professionalism considerations and guidance?

 - What other catastrophes are modeled besides hurricanes?

-Our presenters draw from Uses of Catastrophe Model Output, a monograph released by the Academy’s Extreme Events and Property Lines Committee earlier this year.
-Continuing education credit will be available.
+Our presenters drew from Uses of Catastrophe Model Output, a monograph released by the Academy’s Extreme Events and Property Lines Committee earlier this year.

 CONTINUING EDUCATION CREDITT

 The American Academy of Actuaries believes in good faith that attendance at this live webinar constitutes an organized activity as defined under the current Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States, and that attendees may earn up to 1.2 CE credits for attending this live webinar.